rdkcentral/entservices-inputoutput/.github/instructions/Pluginmodule.instructions.md

 ### Requirement

 - Every plugin must define MODULE_NAME because Thunder uses it to identify the plugin.
-- Every plugin must also define MODULE_NAME_DECLARATION() macro since it generates identifiers such as the module name string, SHA value, and version for the module, enabling the system to recognize and link it.
+- Every plugin must also define the MODULE_NAME_DECLARATION() macro, which generates identifiers such as the module name string, SHA value, and version for the module, enabling the system to recognize and link it.
 - The MODULE_NAME should always start with the prefix Plugin_.

 ### Example